 Other Facts

 Common salsify is grown and sold commercially for the roots.
 The leaves and stems are grown utilising blanching like rhubarb, whereby the emerging stems and leaves are kept in the dark under loose soil or a pot to improve the taste.
 Add the flowers and leaves to salads.
-Dig the roots up (on private land with permission) before flowering, cooked like parsnips or potatoes, grilled, roasted, mashed, or added to salads.
+Dig the roots up (on private land with permission) before flowering for more tender but smaller roots or in autumn for a more substantial root, cooked like parsnips or potatoes, grilled, roasted, mashed, or added to salads.